celigo/integrator-api-docs/readme.md

 Click [here](/iClient.md) for details.

-### Connector
+### Connector + Connector Licensing

 Connectors represent SmartConnectors in the integrator.io marketplace.
 This is the listing record for a SmartConnector, and also contains various fields to configure the installer, uninstaller, applications being integrated, etc...
+There are APIs available to automate licensing controls and trials for your install base.

 Click [here](/connector.md) for details.